tokenized/specification/README.md

 All asset payloads for the Asset related actions.

+### Messages

+All message payloads for the Message related message actions.

 ### Resources

-All resources and message payloads for message related actions.
+General resources used by other actions.

 # License